mtl-brainhack-school-2019/rwickens-sMRI-PET/README.md

 PROJECT 1:

-- Make sense of the lab's PET pipeline.
+- Make sense of my lab's PET pipeline.
 Currently, the document is confusing and has hindered my ability to grasp the steps.
-- Follow these steps and successfully pre-process my laboratory's sMRI and PET (FDG/NAV) data
+- Follow these steps and successfully pre-process my laboratory's sMRI and PET (FDG/NAV tracer) data --To achieve this, I need to become comfortable working with CBRAIN and CIVET
 - Generate statistical t-maps of PET data
 - If time allows, improve the document explaining the pipeline
 - If time allows, attempt using MAGeT brain